Zymbit-Docs/docs/content/bootware/getting-started/_index.md

 Now we will use the zi image and public key we just created to configure an A/B partition and load the image into the BACKUP (B) partition.

-First, copy the public key file created earlier from /dev/sda1 to a location on your local filesystem,
+First, copy the public key file created earlier by the imager from `/dev/sda1` to a location on your local filesystem.

 ```bash
 cp /mnt/my_image_pub_key.pem .